Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/front_section.md

 ### Volume Control Knob

-Turned clockwise (<num>1</num>) to increase audio between cockpits, and counterclockwise to decrease audio between cockpits on the [intercom](../../../systems/nav_com/intercom.md).
+Turned clockwise (<num>1</num>) to increase audio between cockpits, and counterclockwise to decrease the audio between the cockpits on the [intercom](../../../systems/nav_com/intercom.md).

 ### Function Selector Switch